AdobeDocs/certification.en/help/certifications/aa/aa-e-developer.md

 * Utilize a data layer within a deployment
 * Execute advanced tracking features such as link tracking and product strings

-Section 4: Tag Management Systems (20%)
+Section 4: Tag management systems (20%)

 * Enumerate requirements to deploy Adobe Experience Platform Launch in Adobe Analytics
 * Apply processes to configure website tagging with Adobe Launch
 * Enumerate requirements to enable extensions and Adobe Launch
 * Create rules and data elements

-Section 5: Mobile Services (8%)
+Section 5: Mobile services (8%)

 * Apply processes to configure and execute a base pre-deployment code for mobile
 * Demonstrate understanding of processing rules and mobile services

-Section 6: Testing, Validation, and Troubleshooting (20%)
+Section 6: Testing, validation, and troubleshooting (20%)

 * Troubleshoot JavaScript errors
 * Troubleshoot Adobe Analytics variables